opinsys/rtb-tclrobotit/README.md

 ==============

-This is an experimental repository, which has some code that implements a robot control language in Finnish (using on Tcl), that can be used to control robots in "realtimebattle" (see http://realtimebattle.sourceforge.net/ for realtimebattle and http://tcl.tk/ for Tcl).
+This is an experimental repository, which has some code that implements a robot control language in Finnish (using Tcl) and that can be used to control robots in "realtimebattle" (see http://realtimebattle.sourceforge.net/ for realtimebattle and http://tcl.tk/ for Tcl).
 The point is to experiment on how to make programming educational and fun ;-)